Classical in goals and methods

 Through Socratic seminars and the Great Books of Western Civilization, students explore questions of philosophy, history, and pedagogy with the aim of forming teachers who are not just knowledgeable about their discipline and skilled practitioners, but virtuous men and women who love to learn.

-- Philosophy & History of Education I (Ancient and Medieval) - taught by Dr. Brian Williams
+- History and Philosophy of Ancient and Medieval Education - taught by Dr. Brian Williams

-- Philosophy & History of Education II (Modern) - taught by Dr. Fred Putnam
+- Classical Pedagogy I - taught by Dr. Fred Putnam

-- Reading and the Soul - taught by Dr. Kathryn Smith
+- Reading and the Formation of the Soul - taught by Dr. Kathryn Smith